HCB06/Anaplan/README.md

 ##############################

-2.2.2 New Features: 8 new functions: multiple_evaluate , encode_one_hot, split, metrics, decode_one_hot, roc_curve, confusion_matrix, plot_evaluate And Code improvements

 ABOUT PYERUAL JETWORK:

 Pyerual Jetwork is a machine learning library written in Python for professionals, incorporating advanced, unique, new, and modern techniques.
 Its most important component is the PLAN (Pruning Learning Artificial Neural Network).